 We moved back into our regular hotel on Sunday, after the pipes were all fixed.
-There was the usual weirdness with air and rust in the pipes, and that lingered in the hot water for a few days.
-But it eventually worked through.
+There was the usual weirdness with air and rust in the pipes, and

 I finally talked to the guy at the reception desk.
 He came down to our room, and said the easiest thing is to try a different outlet.
 We thought maybe he'd check the breaker switches, but no, he just unplugged the mini fridge, pulled the huge dresser/fridge/microwave/tv unit away from the wall, and plugged the fridge into a different outlet.